Stalled overtime law still having impact

-DENVER, Colo. - In November a judge halted a new rule that would have made millions of Americans eligible for overtime pay beginning in December.
+In November a judge halted a new rule that would have made millions of Americans eligible for overtime pay beginning December 1st.
 But some businesses and their employees are still feeling its effects.

-At 2WR+Partners, the small team of employees is more like a family.
+At 2WR + Partners this small team of employees is more like a family.
 That's why when a judge delayed a new overtime law days before it was set to go into effect, partner Sam Andras said he couldn't just take back pay increases they'd already received.

-"You definitely can't say sorry, can we get a refund?"
-Andras says, "Hey guys can we take back that raise?"
+"You definitely can't say sorry can we get a refund you know," Andras says, "Hey guys can we take back that raise?"

 Andras' architectural firm gave the raises to accommodate the new law which would have made workers earning less than around $47,000 eligible for overtime pay.
-But meeting that threshold cost the firm.
+Meeting that threshold cost the firm.

 "For our business it was about $75,000," Andras says.
-"In Georgia, that's a young architect and an intern.
-That's two positions."
+"And when you think about it that's in Georgia that's a young architect in an intern that's two positions."

-Legally, Andras firm can reverse the changes, but he says the negative morale just wasn't worth it.
+Legally Andras firm can reverse the changes, but he says the negative morale just isn't worth it.
 It's a decision other businesses are making too.

 Mark Cicotello with Mountain States Employers Council worked with companies in Arizona, Utah, Colorado and Wyoming ahead of the change.